raganwald/raganwald.github.com/_posts/2015-04-24-hilberts-school.md

   ...
 {% endhighlight %}

-He's constructed an iteratable with instructions for moving seats.
+He's constructed an iterable with instructions for moving seats.
 Bertie tells the first person to move from seat zero to seat one million, the second from one to one million and one, and so forth.
 This means that seats 0 through 999,999 become vacant, so the 1,000,000 new students have a place to sit.
 Day Two goes well, and he is very pleased with his venture.

 ### day three